Our Projects Fostering Business Innovation

-The current opportunity is for undergraduate students based at Universidad Pontificia Boliviariana in Medellin, Colombia to undertake work for a New Zealand company between 18 August and 9 November 2017.
+The current opportunity is for MBA students based at San Diego State University in Southern California, USA to undertake work for a New Zealand company between January 19 and May 5 2018.
 Export Bridge is their major project and forms the majority of their assessment for their course on International Business.
 There will be between three and five students assigned to each New Zealand company.

 Ideally companies treat the students as unpaid consultants with a written brief setting out their expectations and deadlines.
 You may wish to ask the students to do the following work:

 - Focus group discussions

 - Import restrictions, tariffs and requirements

 - Food, health and safety standards and requirements

 - Assessment of market potential, opportunities and threats